 Sanctions Compliance

-The Key Take-Aways From OFAC’s Instant Payment Guidance
+Key Takeaways From OFAC’s Instant Payment Guidance

 Payment systems are becoming faster, which may bring new compliance risks for financial institutions.
 OFAC has issued new guidance related to these systems.